pdhawan2001/Screenly/SETUP_GUIDE.md

 # Screenly - HR Screening System Setup Guide

-This guide will help you set up your HR screening system based on the n8n workflow you shared.
+This guide will help you set up your HR screening system.

 ## System Overview